Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Determine why."

-"Extracting a captured spy from under the nose of one of the most powerful factions of an influential Dominion species...Feel like I’m jumping in at the deep end," Wild chuckled.
+"Extracting a captured spy from under the nose of one of the most powerful factions of an influential Dominion species...
+Feel like I’m jumping in at the deep end," Wild chuckled.

 "I was assured that it is entirely within your abilities," Trrrk’k told him.